awsdocs/amazon-s3-developer-guide/doc_source/notification-content-structure.md

   7. "HostId":"8cLeGAmw098X5cv4Zkwcmo8vvZa3eH3eKxsPzbB9wrR+YstdA6Knx4Ip8EXAMPLE"
   8. }
   ```
-+ Example message when an object is created using the PUT request—The following message is an example of a message Amazon S3 sends to publish an `s3:ObjectCreated:Put` event:
++ Example message when an object is created using the PUT request—The following message is an example of a message Amazon S3 sends to publish an `s3:ObjectCreated:Put` event\.

   ```
    1. {